Dangers of Gender Modification Surgery - May 29th, Hour 2

 You know, did you ever point out to your audience that the Mar-a-Lago valuation was fake and phony and fraudulent?

-Did you ever bring on a Palm Beach real estate expert to counter Judge Erdogan's you know, phony valuation that he stuck to?
+Did you ever bring on a Palm Beach real estate expert to counter Judge Erdogan's phony valuation that he stuck to?

-Did you ever go after you know on the air and saying Letitia James should recuse herself with anything involving Donald Trump having run and used the words he's gonna get Trump?
+Did you ever go after on the air and saying Letitia James should recuse herself with anything involving Donald Trump having run and used the words he's going to get Trump?

-You know, did you ever go after Alvin Bragg's trumped up charges, pun intended, you know, using a novel legal theory to get around, you know, a simple NDA who's by the way, which is a misdemeanor whose statute of limitations had long since expired?
+Did you ever go after Alvin Bragg's trumped up charges, pun intended, using a novel legal theory to get around a simple NDA who's, by the way, which is a misdemeanor whose statute of limitations had long since expired?

 Did you ever talk about the double standard when it came to top secret classified information and the way they treated Trump versus Hillary versus Biden?